Iyanzl/ComfyUI-vslinx-nodes/README.md

 # ComfyUI-vslinx-nodes
-A set of custom nodes for ComfyUI that make workflows easier: load multiple images via a multi-select dialog with preview.
-The images are instantly uploaded to the input folder and can be output either as a list or a batch.
-It also includes boolean AND and OR operators as well as a boolean flip for easy workflow branching, along with nodes to bypass or mute other nodes based on a boolean value.
-Includes a ``Fit Image into BBox Mask`` node as well, that precisely fits and places an image into a masked region’s bounding box — ideal for compositing poses, objects, or partial elements into existing images with preserved aspect ratio and alignment options.
-Furthermore includes a bridge to connect a rgthree power lora loader to the image saver to persist lora information in metadata.
+Custom ComfyUI nodes to streamline workflows: load multiple images via a multi-select dialog with preview; images upload instantly to the input folder and can be output as a list or a batch.
+Includes boolean AND/OR plus a boolean flip for easy branching, and nodes that bypass or mute other nodes based on a boolean value.
+Also includes “Fit Image into BBox Mask” to precisely fit/place an image into a mask region’s bounding box—ideal for compositing poses, objects, or partial elements—while preserving aspect ratio and offering alignment options.
+Adds a bridge from rgthree Power LoRA Loader to the image saver to store LoRA info in metadata, plus settings to show previews of all models & LoRAs across all model loaders - compatible with rgthree's subdirectory view.

 ## How to Install
 ### **Recommended**